 - Supportive funding streams and business assistance programs

-- Aligned strategic planning policies
+- Aligned strategic planning policies and zoning

 Facilitating and coordinating the many mechanisms that can be utilised to realise Enterprise Precincts will require strong partnerships aligned with a shared vision of what can be achieved and a shared commitment to achieve it.

 Together we can build on Victoria’s long and proud history as a State of production and innovation, embracing the next wave of opportunities to unlock enterprise in a changing economy.

 Pilot Enterprise Precinct initiatives have been developed in Cremorne and Brunswick to demonstrate and provide guidance to other local government, industry and communities on how new partnerships can be formed to further Enterprise Precincts.